Fair Active Learning: Efficient FAL by Covariance

 \section{Efficient FAL by Covariance}

-Labeling is the major cost in active learning settings.
-In societal applications, the labeling cost often dominates the computation cost.
-Still, in this section we propose a computationally efficient alternative for FAL.
-The fair active learning algorithm proposed in \S~\ref{sec:framework} requires to compute the expected fairness for every instance in the unlabeled pool $\mathcal{U}$ before deciding on the next sample point to label by building $K$ models, one for each possible label.
-Suppose the time to build a model is $T$; for the labeling budget $B$ and a constant value $K$, the algorithm requires the time complexity of $O(B \cdot T \cdot |\mathcal{U}|)$ to build the models.
+Our proposed FAL framework is agnostic to the choice of classifier $C$.
+In this section, we show that it is possible to design efficient algorithm for the special case of generalized linear models.
+An appealing property of our algorithm is that, using the efficient computation provided in Appendix~\ref{app:FBC-m}, it has \emph{same} asymptotic time complexity as traditional active learning.
+We achieve this by avoiding the model retraining step for calculating the expected fairness of unlabeled samples, in Algorithm~\ref{alg:EofF}.

-For the special case of generalized linear models, we design an efficient algorithm that has the \emph{same} asymptotic time complexity as traditional active learning.
-We achieve this by avoiding the retraining of models to calculate the expected fairness of unlabeled samples.
-Consider a generalized linear model in form of $\hat{y}=\theta^\top X$.\footnote{The decision boundary of the classifier is viewed as a threshold value on $\hat{y}$ that separate different classes, using, for example, a sign function.} Recall that under model independence (demographic parity) the covariance between the model and a sensitive attribute $S$ is zero.
+Consider a generalized linear model in form of $\hat{y}=\theta^\top X$.\footnote{The decision boundary of the classifier is viewed as a threshold value on $\hat{y}$ that separate different classes, using, for example, a sign function.} The covariance between the model and a sensitive attribute $S$ should be zero under model independence (demographic parity).
 We make a key observation in Lemma~\ref{th:cov} that shows this covariance, $cov(S,\hat{y})$, {\em only depends on $cov(S,X)$ and $\theta$}.